bgdj11/tourism-explorer/README.md

 - **Component-Based** UI with Angular
 - **Service Layer** for business logic

-## 🤝 Contributing

-This repository was created by merging two separate repositories while preserving full commit history:

-- **Backend**: Original repository at `kzi-nastava/psw-be-ra-2024-group-8`
-- **Frontend**: Original repository at `kzi-nastava/psw-fe-ra-2024-group-8`

-All commits from both repositories are preserved and can be viewed in the git history.

-### Development Workflow

-1. Create feature branches from `development`
-2. Follow the coding standards outlined in respective documentation
-3. Write tests for new features
-4. Submit pull requests to `development` branch

 ## 📊 Repository Statistics

 - **Combined Commits**: 23,900+ commits from both repositories